Polenta – The Basics of How to Make Polenta and How to Kick it Up2013-05-15

 The second variation is fried.

 Frying cooked polenta is a particularly good way to serve it as a side dish with any meat dish, particularly beef.
-If you watch the cooking shows you may have seen this done before.
+If you watch the cooking shows you have probably seen a lot of variations on polenta.

 You can see from the serving suggestions listed that you can also eat the fried cornmeal mixture with something sweet like jam or maple syrup.
 I am not too sure about the jam myself but the syrup would be good.

 When I grew up, seeing my mother cook cornmeal meant we had a spicier tomato sauce coming.

 Traditionally (in our family at least) the cornmeal was served topped with a sauce that usually contained spicy Italian sausage.
 The cornmeal on its own is a bit bland so it takes on other flavors nicely.
 The spice of the sausage was a perfect pairing.

 Serve this polenta with our chunky tomato sauce with basil, an authentic Italian pasta sauce.
 Add hot Italian sausage to make it just like Mom used to make.